FACTION BRIEF

 2175

-Ambush on a covert Nexus transport carrying Project Convergence hardware from Ironclad manufacturing to Nexus Central. $47 million in specialized equipment incinerated on-site.
+A covert Nexus transport carrying Project Convergence hardware from Ironclad manufacturing to Nexus Central.
+Scout cells identified the route; strike cells disabled escorts with shaped EMP charges; the cargo was incinerated on-site. $47 million in specialized equipment gone.
 Project Convergence delayed an estimated eight months.

 The Emergence Parish Massacre